JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Create a fretboard component to use to display the scales #DONE
 - Make it display Vertically #DONE
 - Sharps are not being displayed #DONE
-- Scales do not seem to be completely correctly, minor pentatonic is has misplaced notes
+- Scales do not seem to be completely correctly, minor pentatonic is has misplaced notes #DONE
-- For Scales we can show diagrams of scales that will sound good in the current key
+- For Scales we can show diagrams of scales that will sound good in the current key #DONE

 #### Modes
 - Same for modes as for the scales